1. Home

 For example, let’s say you purchase a 6 kW solar energy system in Boulder, Colorado.
 After the federal tax credit for solar, your total investment costs came out to be $16,000.
 According to the National Renewable Energy Laboratory’s PVWatts Calculator, this system would produce approximately 9,600 kWh of solar electricity per year in this location.

-Let’s then say that you pay an average electricity rate of around $0.15 per kWh for grid-supplied energy.
-Under a 1-to-1 net metering or net billing structure, this means your solar panels could help you avoid up to $1,440 in utility bill expenses (9,600 kWh x $0.15 per kWh) annually.
+Let’s then say you pay an average electricity rate of around $0.15 per kWh for grid-supplied energy.
+Under a 1-to-1 net metering structure, this means your solar panels could help you avoid up to $1,440 in utility bill expenses (9,600 kWh x $0.15 per kWh) annually.
+(Under a net billing structure, it gets more complicated.)
 Over 20 years, this amounts to $36,000 in savings.

 Compared to the original investment of $16,000, saving $36,000 in energy bill expenses can certainly make the case that solar is a wise investment in this scenario.